hugsy/gef/docs/commands/pie.md

 This command sets a new PIE breakpoint.
 It can be used like the normal `breakpoint` command in gdb.
 The argument for the command is the offset from the base address or a symbol.
 The breakpoints will not be set immediately after this command.
-Instead, it will be set when you use `pie attach`, `pie run`, `pie remote` to actually attach to a process, so it can resolve the right base address.
+Instead, it will be set when you use `pie attach`, `pie run` or `pie remote` to actually attach to a process, so it can resolve the right base address.